bkw777/dl2/co2ba.md

 You don't need to change any of these.
 They exist and are documented here just for flexability and completeness.
 Available settings and their default values:
 ```
+COMMENT=""     # extra text inserted into the first line comment
 FIRST=0        # first line number
 LINE_GAP=1     # line number increment
 LINE_LEN=256   # length of DATA lines